wilhelmer/mkdocs-localsearch/README.md

 # mkdocs-localsearch

-A MkDocs plugin to replace the native "search" plugin with a search plugin that also works locally (file:// protocol)
+A MkDocs plugin to make the native "search" plugin work locally (file:// protocol).

 **NOTE:** This plugin only works with the [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) theme.
 If you need support for other themes, feel free to create a pull request.